getpopper/popper/CONTRIBUTING.md

 and (2) an environment where you can modify popper and test the results of such modifications.

-## Running the unittests locally
+## Running tests

-To run the unittests on your local machine, we suggest the following
+To run tests on your machine:
-approach:

 ```bash
 cd popper/